amhtj/DL-HSE/README.md

-# Practical ML Course
+# Practical DL Course

-This repository was created for ML seminars taught at HSE for first-year undergraduates in the Data Science program.
+This repository was created for DL seminars taught at HSE for first-year undergraduates in the Data Science program.
 The seminars is an addition to the lecture course by Sergey Nikolenko: https://logic.pdmi.ras.ru/~sergey/teaching/mlspsu2022.html

 The seminars contain material on topics:
 * Introduction to numpy,